Law Office of David Lesh | Oregon Criminal Charge Guide | Oregon DWS Guide | Washington State DUI Guide

 Possibly.
 Service permits are issued by the Oregon Liquor Control Commission to employees who serve alcohol in restaurants, taverns, bars, lounges, clubs, and other businesses.
 Oregon law requires you to have a service permit if you work at a business with a liquor license that allows customers to drink on the premises and you mix, serve, or sell alcohol in any manner.
 Managers who supervise employees who mix, serve, or sell alcohol must also have a service permit.
 Consult the OLCC's website to determine if a DUII conviction will affect your permit.
 Generally, a first DUII will not.

-Are there special concerns for Oregon health professionals who are arrested for a DUI or other criminal charges?
+Are there special concerns for Oregon health professionals who are arrested for a DUII or other criminal charges?

 Yes.
-Effective January 1, 2010, if you are a health professional that is (1) license by; or (2) certified by; or (3) registered with one of the following Boards:
+If you are a health professional that is (1) license by; or (2) certified by; or (3) registered with one of the following Boards:

 • State Board of Examiners for Speech-Language Pathology and Audiology;